-Marketing is everything that you do to reach and persuade prospects.
-The sales process is everything that you do to close the sale and get a signed agreement or contract.
+If we broke it down to the basics, marketing is everything that you do to reach and persuade prospects and the sales process is everything that you do to close the sale and get a signed agreement or contract.
 Both are necessities to the success of a business.
 You cannot do without either process.
-By strategically combining both efforts you will experience a successful amount of business growth.
-However, by the same token if the efforts are unbalanced it candetour your growth.
+If you work to strategically combine both efforts you will experience a successful amount of business growth.
+However, by the same token if the efforts are unbalanced or departments don't communicate it can detour business growth.

-Your marketing will consists of the measures you use to reach and persuade your prospects that you are the company for them.
-It's the message that prepares the prospect for the sales.
-It consists of advertising, public relations, brand marketing, viral marketing, and direct mail.
+Your marketing should consist of strategies that you can measure your reach and work to persuade your prospects that you are the company for them.
+It's the message that prepares the prospect for the sale.
+It could consist of advertising, public relations, social media, relationship marketing, brand marketing, viral marketing, and direct mail.

-Your marketing efforts begin the process of the eight contacts that studies show it takes to move a prospect or potential client to the close of the sale.
-If marketing is done effectively you can begin to move that prospect from a cold to a warm lead.
-When the prospect hitsthe"warm" level it's much easier for the sales professional to close the sale.
+I like to think of it like this, your marketing efforts begin the process of the eight contacts or touchpoints that studies show it takes to move a prospect or potential client to the close of the sale.
+If marketing is done effectively you can begin to move that prospect from the status of a cold lead to a warm lead.
+When the prospect hits the"warm" level it's much easier for the sales professional or sales department to close the sale.

 Do you see the cycle?

-As you see in my explanation above it takes multiple contacts using both sales and marketing to move the prospect from one level to the next.
-That is why it is import that you develop a process that combines both sales and marketing.
+Studies have shown that it takes multiple contacts using both sales and marketing to move the prospect from one level to the next.
+That is why it is important that you develop a process that combines both sales and marketing.
 This will enable you to reach prospects at all three levels; cold, warm, and hot.
 It's all about balance.
+Make sure that you've integrated the two, marketing and sales.
+They are not separate.
+If they are different departments, those departments must talk and communicate in order to be effective.

 Are you unsure of how to integrate your marketing and sales?